TritonDataCenter/manta-nfs/README.md

 The server includes a built-in portmapper but it will also interoperate transparently with the system's portmapper (usually rpcbind) if one is running.
 The server also includes a built-in mountd and nfsd.
+There is no lockd provided by the server.

 By default, the server will only listen on the localhost address and only serve files locally.
 However, it can be configured to serve files to